The complete kit for budgeting projects like a pro!

 ☝️ Keep a record of your calculations so you can go back over them and understand how you arrived at a particular result.
 And date your budget!

 🎯 To facilitate and optimize this follow-up, the use of a tool like Zoho Projects is more than recommended!
 You benefit from continuous monitoring and detailed budget analysis.
-Not only do you keep track of costs and time spent on each task, but you also benefit from a global overview of the budget through dynamic reports and interactive dashboards.
+Not only do you track costs and time spent on each task, but you also benefit from a global overview of the budget through dynamic reports and interactive dashboards.
 So you stay on track with your budget every step of the way!

 6 - Communicate with your team